Independent State and Measurement Characterization for Quantum Computers: Introduction

 Successfully operating quantum processing units (QPUs) requires sufficiently low error rates.
 Protocols that accurately characterize error rates in different components of a QPU are necessary for testing its quality.
-While there exists many well-developed methods that characterizes errors in quantum gates such as quantum process tomography~\cite{Hradil1997quantum,Lvovsky2009continuous,blume2010optimal} and (variants of) randomized benchmarking~\cite{knill2008randomized,magesan2011scalable,magesan2012efficient,carignan-dugas2015characterizing,sheldon2016characterizing,cross2016scalable}, less have focused on studying state preparation and measurement (SPAM) errors which can be on the same order as (and can sometimes surpass) the gate error rates in some current QPUs.
-For example, the combined SPAM error in current superconducting transmon qubit systems has been reported to range from 98\% to 99.2\%~\cite{walter2017rapid}, while 1- and 2-qubit gates may achieve fidelities over $99.9\%$ and $99\%$ respectively~\cite{barends2014nature}.
-The requirement to repeatedly prepare qubits in well-defined initial states in some quantum error correcting codes has put SPAM errors on the same level of importance as gate errors.
+While there exists many well-developed methods that characterize errors of quantum gates such as quantum process tomography~\cite{Hradil1997quantum,Lvovsky2009continuous,blume2010optimal} and (variants of) randomized benchmarking~\cite{knill2008randomized,magesan2011scalable,magesan2012efficient,carignan-dugas2015characterizing,sheldon2016characterizing,cross2016scalable}, fewer have focused on studying state preparation and measurement (SPAM) errors which can be on the same order as (and sometimes surpass) gate errors in some current QPUs.
+For example, the combined SPAM error in current superconducting transmon qubit systems has been reported to range from 0.8\% to 2\%~\cite{walter2017rapid}, while one- and two-qubit gates may achieve fidelities over $99.9\%$ and $99\%$, respectively~\cite{barends2014nature}.
+The requirement to repeatedly prepare qubits in well-defined initial states and perform syndrome measurements in quantum error correcting codes also puts SPAM operations on the same level of importance as gate operations.

-The problem of separately characterizing SPAM may not be as straightforward as it might first appear.
-Conventional approaches, such as quantum state tomography~\cite{Hradil1997quantum} or detector tomography~\cite{fiurasek2001maximum,mogilevtsev2013data,Keith2018}, rely on the existence of some ideal set of measurements or probe states in order to determine the other.
-If one wants to avoid such unrealistic assumptions, gate-set tomography~\cite{Blume-Kohout2013robust} seems to provide a self-consistent characterization scheme which simultaneously determines all state, gate and measurement operators.
-However, such a general treatment can only provide estimates up a gauge transformation~\cite{Blume-Kohout2013robust,Jackson2015detecting,lin2018freedom}, which can alter the relative strength between preparation and measurement errors.
-In addition to this self-consistency problem, full state or measurement tomography are both resource consuming, and provide information that is sometimes unnecessarily detailed.
-This can be problematic even for intermediate scale QPUs which require frequent re-calibration, possibly due to drifts in the measurement apparatus.